paul90317-minecraft/Minecraft-Easy-GUI/tutorial.md

 destroy: 'say destroy'
 tick: 'say tick'
 ```
 * `load` is run when the GUI block is spawn and the item (or area cloud effect if the type is `spawn_egg`) haven't be killed, it run by the item.
-The GUI block have a block (barrel in this example) and an entity (always item_frame).
+The GUI block have a block (barrel in this example) and an entity (always glow_item_frame).
 The entity have a tag called `egset`, you can use it to do the data load, for example, you can copy the display name of the item to the custom name of the entity by `/data` command.
     ```yaml
     load: 'data modify entity @e[tag=egset,limit=1] CustomName set from entity @s Item.tag.display.Name'
     ```